 Steuben County Department of Social Services (DSS) Collaborative Programs serve children who are at imminent risk of out-of-home placement and their families.

 Traumatic Brain Injury (Traumatic Brain Injury) Service Coordinators have been supporting individuals with TBI as one Service Coordination agency through the Department of Health’s TBI Waiver program since 1995, and work in partnership with the individual to secure supports and services that will allow them to live as independently and productively as possible.

-These programs offer daytime care and educational programming from infant through school-age and before and after school care at Corning-Painted Post elementary schools.
+This program offers before and after school care at Corning-Painted Post elementary schools.

 Kids' Adventure Club